Jeff Penalty

-Jeff Alulis, better known by his stage name Jeff Penalty, is a writer, filmmaker, and musician, known mainly for his documentary work and his position as a former lead singer of Dead Kennedys.
+Jeff Alulis, known professionally as Jeff Penalty, is a writer, filmmaker, and musician, known mainly for his documentary work and his position as a former lead singer of Dead Kennedys.

-Early life
+Early life and education

 Penalty was born and raised in Broomall, Pennsylvania.
 He attended college at the University of Massachusetts-Amherst, where he was a member of the fencing team and attended graduate school at the University of Southern California, where he earned an MFA in Writing for Screen and Television and fenced on the Men's Épée team.
-As of 2016, he resides in Los Angeles, CA.

-Musical career
+Career

+Music

 Penalty's musical background was mostly as a drummer, performing temporarily with the Pennsylvania band Ralphus and the glam metal parody band Vaz Hoil.
 He also played drums with Sidekick and The Eyeliners on one occasion each.
 He shared vocal duties in the Massachusetts pop punk act Just About Done and sang for a short-lived California band called Stupid Ferrets.

-In 2003, Penalty became the vocalist for Dead Kennedys, replacing Dr. Know's Brandon Cruz, who was with the band for two years following their reformation without original vocalist Jello Biafra, who has been found guilty of civil fraud and malice for withholding years worth of royalties from his former bandmates.
+In 2003, Penalty became the vocalist for Dead Kennedys, replacing Dr. Know's Brandon Cruz, who was with the band for two years following their reformation without original vocalist Jello Biafra.
 Penalty had a fascination with Dead Kennedys ever since he listened to their debut album, Fresh Fruit for Rotting Vegetables.
 He said singing for Dead Kennedys was "the realization of a dream I never even dared to have."
 Joining the band at twenty-five, he was considerably younger than his former bandmates.
 After performing over 50 shows with Dead Kennedys, in March 2008 Penalty announced he was parting ways with the band.

 Penalty has since filled in on drums with pop-punk band The Dollyrots for tours of Canada and California, and on vocals for Reagan Youth for tours of California and Texas.